FloatStepper/FloatStepper/README.md

 FloatStepper is not necessarily faster than the existing sixDoFRigidBodyMotion library in OpenFOAM, but should be more stable for light bodies in heavy fluids.

-In terms of code maturity it is at the proof-of-concept stage so users should expect (and report) bugs and also be willing to accept some syntax and API changes in future updates.
+In terms of code maturity, it is at the proof-of-concept stage so users should expect (and report) bugs and also be willing to accept some syntax and API changes in future updates.

 ## Solver
 *floatStepper*